Yuna (Malaysian singer): In popular culture

 Yuna covered "Here Comes the Sun" by the Beatles for the 2012 film, Savages.
 The song was featured during the ending credits.
 "Tourist" was featured as part of the soundtrack in season 1 of a US TV series, Arrow.
 Her song "Favourite Thing" was featured in another US TV series Pretty Little Liars.
 She also recorded a song in collaboration with Adam Young of Owl City called "Shine Your Way" for the soundtrack of the animated film The Croods.
 The film was released by DreamWorks Animation in March 2013.
-Another Yuna song "Lullabies" was also featured in 90210, the reboot of Beverly Hills, 90210.
+Another Yuna song "Lullabies" was also featured in 90210 (TV series), the reboot of Beverly Hills, 90210.
 This song was also featured in Being Mary Jane.
 Yuna also had her song "Lights and Camera" featured on an episode of the third season of the US reality show Love & Hip Hop: Atlanta.
 "Lights and Camera" was also used as one of the soundtracks from Beyond the Lights.
 A remix of the song was released on 17 November 2014 that features appearance from an American rapper, G-Eazy.
 "All I Do", the last track of her third international album, Chapters, has been chosen as the soundtrack for the pilot episode in season 13 of the popular American medical drama TV series, Grey's Anatomy.
 The song was aired on 22 September 2016 on the ABC channel in the United States.

 Yuna's version of A Whole New World from the 1992 Disney film Aladdin, which was also sung by Peabo Bryson and Celine Dion, featured in the Deluxe Edition (bonus track) for the album We Love Disney (2015 compilation album).
 Beside Yuna, a number of other artists such as Ariana Grande, Ne-Yo, Jessie J, Jason Derulo, Gwen Stefani, Fall Out Boy, and Tori Kelly were also involved in the album published by David Foster.

 A remix version of her song "Live Your Life" by MeLo-X appeared on the in-game radio station WorldWide FM in the video game Grand Theft Auto V. The Adventure Club's remix of her song "Lullabies" was also featured as in the 2016 video game Steep.
 Yuna was also featured in the Malaysian version of KakaoTalk advertisement, released in Malay, English, and Chinese language.
 Her 2011 single "Someone Out Of Town" was sampled by late rapper XXXTentacion on his song Let's Pretend We're Numb.
 In 2022, her single Lights and Camera can be heard in the CNN commercial for "Reframed - Marilyn Monroe".